 Quality content will perhaps survive a zombie apocalypse.
 Google updating its algorithm is but a minor hiccup.

-Google has always stressed the need to create original content that informs, entertains, and provides a solution to a problem.
+Google has always stressed the need to create original content that informs, entertains, and provides a best solution to a problem.
 Unfortunately, a lot of it is regurgitated and packaged to a new audience.

 The search engine has stopped being transparent about the amount of data it processes per day.
 So, we can only base our knowledge back in 2008 when Google claimed that its servers processed 20 petabytes daily.